• Skip to primary navigation

 What if my dog accidentally ate mint candy?

 The ingredients of the candy should be checked first.
 If only granulated sugar or high fructose corn syrup is present, then there’s no need to worry.
-At the most, the dog might end up with an upset stomach.
+At the very least, the dog might end up with an upset stomach.

 However, if they ate sugar-free candies containing Xylitol, please contact your veterinarian immediately.
 Ensure you follow your veterinarian’s instructions carefully and watch your pet closely for signs of distress, including lethargy.